iotaledger/bee/docOps/docs/getting_started/nodes_101.md

 - Providing an API to interact with the Tangle/IOTA network.
 - Validating [messages]((https://chrysalis.docs.iota.org/guides/dev_guide.html#messages-payloads-and-transactions)) and ledger mutations for consistency.
-- Provide data for other nodes to synchronize to the latest state of the network.
+- Providing data for other nodes to synchronize to the latest state of the network.

 ## Attaching New Messages to the Tangle